Nexmo/messaging-demo-js/README.md

 In order to run this you have to:

-1. Go to https://github.com/Nexmo/messaging-gateway and follow the instructions there to get it running on your local machine
+1. Go to https://github.com/Nexmo/messaging-gateway and follow the instructions there to get it running on your local machine.

 2. `npm install`